Inheritance Tax and Gifts to Grandchildren: A Guide

 Taper Relief and Its Importance

-Understanding taper relief is crucial for effective inheritance tax planning when gifting to grandchildren.
+Understanding taper relief (HMRC IHTM14612) is crucial for effective inheritance tax planning when gifting to grandchildren.
 Taper relief can significantly reduce the inheritance tax liability on gifts made during your lifetime, but only if certain conditions are met.

 What is Taper Relief?